Mdlglobal-atlassian-net/memdocs.pt-pt/memdocs/intune/configuration/vpn-settings-windows-8-1.md

 <!--- **Fingerprint** (Check Point Capsule VPN only): Specify a string (for example, "Contoso Fingerprint Code") that will be used to verify that the VPN server can be trusted.
 A fingerprint can be sent to the client so it knows to trust any server that presents the same fingerprint when connecting.
 If the device doesn't already have the fingerprint, it will prompt the user to trust the VPN server that they are connecting to while showing the fingerprint.
 (The user manually verifies the fingerprint and chooses **trust** to connect.) --->

-- **Grupo ou domínio** de login (apenas SonicWall Mobile Connect): Especifique o nome do grupo ou domínio de login a que pretende ligar.
+- **Grupo ou domínio** de login (apenas SonicWall Mobile Connect): Introduza o nome do grupo ou domínio de login a que pretende ligar.

-- **Função** (apenas Pulse Secure): Especifique o nome da função do utilizador que tenha acesso a esta ligação.
+- **Função** (apenas Pulse Secure): Introduza o nome da função do utilizador que pode aceder a esta ligação.
 Uma função de utilizador define opções e definições pessoais e ativa ou desativa funcionalidades de acesso específicas.

-- **Reino** (apenas Pulse Secure): Especifique o nome do reino de autenticação que pretende utilizar.
+- **Reino** (apenas Pulse Secure): Introduza o nome do reino de autenticação que pretende utilizar.
 Um realm de autenticação é um agrupamento de recursos de autenticação utilizado pelo tipo de ligação Pulse Secure.

-- **XML personalizado**: Especifique quaisquer comandos XML personalizados que configurem a ligação VPN.
+- **XML personalizado**: introduza todos os comandos XML personalizados que configuram a ligação VPN.

   **Exemplo seguro do pulso:**